dbsites/dancingbaby/README-DOCKER.md

     - Start FROM a baseline image of node v10.1

-    - Set up a WORKDIR for application in the container
+    - Set up a WORKDIR for application in the container and set it to `/usr/src/app`.

     - COPY all of your application files to the WORKDIR in the container